Mandar123454/Portfolio/README.md

 - `/certifications`: category tabs (Cybersecurity, Data Science, Other) with animated cards; click to view the certificate
 - `/projects`: projects index (scaffolding in place)
 - `/internships`: online internships with roles, stacks, and highlights
+	- Includes a lightviewer for Internship Certificate and LOR; open via the two buttons on each card
 - `/contact`: SMTP‑backed form with validation and fallbacks
 - `/about`: about page copy placeholder